 Time lags that are short compared to the fixed time step.

-When modeling a driveline, consider not modeling all the compliancies, depending on the purpose of your model.
-If there are specific compliancies that are more dominant than others, then try modeling only the dominant compliancies.
+When modeling a driveline, consider not modeling all the compliances, depending on the purpose of your model.
+If there are specific compliances that are more dominant than others, then try modeling only the dominant compliances.

 The coupling of drivelines to external loads — for an automobile, the wheel-tire-road load — is often stiff.
 Driving and road conditions typically change over seconds or tens of seconds.
 However, the internal changes of the drive system of an automobile can change over fractions of a second, especially if clutch changes and braking are at work.
 In addition, clutch locking and unlocking events create dynamic discontinuities.

 For example, a tire is “stiff” in responding slowly to imposed forces and experiencing slip.
 A tire also has a broad range of frequency responses.
 Consider modeling tire compliance only when you model the automobile accelerating from rest.